abxh/asciirast/lib/math/Mat.md

 - If you use 3d matrices for 2d, you have an encoding for most desired units of transformations (translation, rotation, scaling, sheering).
 You cannot translate 2d vectors with a 2d matrix.
 And similarly using 4d vectors for 3d.
-In practice, the same operation is done in the hardware.
-That means pipelining and other fancy tricks can be leveraged.
+In practice, the same operation is done, and the hardware is built to perform matrix multiplication really quickly using simd, pipelining and other fancy tricks.